Team

 Biography:

 Lindsey is a second-year Ph.D. student in the Department of Pharmaceutics.
-She graduated from UW in 2019 with a Bachelor of Science in Biochemistry, then moved on to a postbac at the Seattle VA Medical Center under the mentorship of Drs.
-Shelly Erickson and William Banks.
-There, she utilized a human iPSC-derived blood-brain barrier (BBB) model to study BBB physiology and mechanisms of Alzheimer’s disease-related BBB dysfunction.
-Her experience cultivated strong interests in neuroimmune interactions and therapeutic strategies to enhance drug delivery to the brain, which drove her to pursue a Ph.D. in Pharmaceutics.
+She graduated from UW in 2019 with a Bachelor of Science in Biochemistry, then moved on to a postbac at the Seattle VA Medical Center.
+There, she employed a human iPSC-derived blood-brain barrier (BBB) model to study mechanisms of Alzheimer’s disease-related BBB dysfunction.
+Her experience cultivated strong interests in neuroimmune interactions and developing novel therapeutic strategies to treat neurological diseases.
+Currently, her project focuses on 1) developing a nanoplatform for the controlled delivery of immunoregulatory gut microbiome-derived metabolites, and 2) exploring the therapeutic potential of this platform in the context of multiple sclerosis.

 Contact: lmw99@uw.edu